welchbj/ctf/writeups/2022/defcon-quals/adamd/readme.md

 ### (Almost) Finding the Flag

-We can take the premise of this approach to hook other Python [dunder methods](https://www.pythonmorsels.com/what-are-dunder-methods/) to figure out what conditions `check_flag` attempts to verify on our input.
+We can take the premise of our length-finding approach to hook other Python [dunder methods](https://www.pythonmorsels.com/what-are-dunder-methods/) to figure out what conditions `check_flag` attempts to verify on our input.
 After some experimentation with overriding various dunder methods like `__and__` with `1/0` expressions to trigger raises of `ZeroDivisionError`, I was able to determine that `check_flag`'s workflow did the following:

 * Access a byte at specific index
 * Bitwise and that byte (via Python's `__and__`) with an integer